 Nom Nom, as expected from the look and smell, has a cleaner and more delicious taste—no heavy, unpleasant flavors.
 You can really taste the freshness of the food.
 Nom Nom’s dishes are more palatable and closer to the human food experience.

-Both foods are human-grade use whole ingredients with a nutrient mix so that their food meets AAFCO standards.
+Both foods are human-grade use whole ingredients, such as fresh meat and vegetables like sweet potatoes, green beans, carrots, and more, with a nutrient mix so that their food meets the Association of American Feed Control Officials (AAFCO) standards.

 In terms of convenience, Ollie and Nom Nom only vary slightly.
 Check out their differences based on my experiences with purchasing, shipping, and packaging.

 Both Ollie and Nom Nom require a subscription to purchase their fresh dog food, and it’s quite easy to cancel with either company right from within your account dashboard in their website—no need to talk to customer service.

 Both Ollie and Nom Nom ship quickly, and the food is well-packed with dry ice in an insulated shipping box.
 The contents are completely recyclable in both cases.